Saint Lucia Records 27 New COVID-19 Cases

 – Advertisement –

-Press Release:- The Ministry of Health, Wellness and Elderly Affairs today Friday December 24, 2021 confirms a total of 27 new cases of COVID-19.
-These cases were processed on Thursday December 23, 2021 at the Ezra Long Laboratory and Laboratory Services and Consultations Limited from a total of 275 samples, which were collected from December 21, 2021 to December 23, 2021.
+Press Release:- Today Saturday December 25, 2021 the Ministry of Health, Wellness and Elderly Affairs confirms a total of 27 new cases of COVID-19.
+These cases were processed on Friday December 24, 2021 at the Ezra Long Laboratory and Laboratory Services and Consultations Limited from a total of 270 samples, which were collected from December 21, 2021 to December 24, 2021.

 – Advertisement –